jshafto/app_academy_notes/w3_learning_objectives.md

 ```
 - Write a program that accepts user input using Node’s readline module
     - chain callbacks in a nested fashion to get them to execute in sequential order
-    - user input will always be a string—convert to number if you want to explicitly transform into a number
+    - user input will always be a string. use `Number` function to convert strings to numbers when necessary
 ```javascript
 const fs = require("fs");
 const readline = require("readline");